+There are fantastic advantages of budgeting paycheck to paycheck on purpose.
 We live paycheck to paycheck on purpose.
-We create a budget for all the things we want and need to pay for within the month.
+We create a budget for everything we want and need to pay for within the month.
 However, each paycheck has its very own budget.
-We assign each payment within the month to the paycheck that it coincides with as we get paid every other month.
+We assign each payment within the month to the paycheck that coincides with as we get paid every other month.
 It is also known as the half payment budgeting method, too.
-There are fantastic advantages of budgeting paycheck to paycheck on purpose.

 What Is A Zero-Based Budget Plan?

 I am sure you have heard this before.
 A budget is just a plan for your money.
-It is a way to be aware and present in the way your money is handled; a monetary blueprint.
-A way to give you control of how much you save, how much you spend and where to designate the rest to go.
+It is a way to be aware and present how you handle your money, an economic blueprint.
+A way to control how much you save, how much you spend, and where to designate the rest.

 I love budgets!
 I love being organized and knowing where my money is going.
 I like knowing these things, and the advantages of budgeting are great for me.
 It keeps me calm and sane.
 I may or may not be a control freak.
 And knowing I am in control of our money makes me a little less stressed.

 Having a plan for your money must work for you.
 Whether it’s on paper in a budget binder, in an app, or on a spreadsheet, it needs to fit in your life.

 Three-quarters of Americans are one disaster away from financial tragedy.

-Essentially, a zero-based budget is a budget that has no money left when you are finished deciding where it goes.
-Giving every dollar a place in the budget enables complete control over your money.
+Essentially, a zero-based budget is a budget that has no money left when you finish deciding where it goes.
+Giving every dollar a place in the budget enables complete control over your cash.

 A zero-based budget is your end game.
-It is the goal you are aiming for in any type of budget giving you the power over your money and spending.
+The goal you aim for in any budget gives you the power over your money and spending.